Manoonchai/kiimo/README.md

    To install the layout on your PC, use **Microsoft Keyboard Layout Creator (MSKLC)** to compile the generated `.klc` file into an installable layout.

 # Changelog

+## 2025/08/04a
+- Improved 16x16px icon for Mac
+- Swap some key for TaiTham

 ## 2025/08/04
 - Fixed: wrong locales ID (`la` -> `lo`).